Medial-EarlySign/MR_Wiki/Blog/explainability.md

 *   [Pre2D](../Models/Pred2D.md): A model that assesses the risk of diabetes from pre-diabetic.
 *   [FluComplications](../Models/FluComplications.md): A model that predicts complications from the flu.

-Our judges were a panel of data scientists and our (Chief Medical Officer).
+Our judges were a panel of data scientists and our Chief Medical Officer.
 They reviewed the explanations from each method in a "blind testing" and ranked each with a score 1(bad)-5(good). they didn't know which method produced which explanation.
 This helped us avoid bias and focus on what really mattered: which method gave the most intuitive and medically relevant explanations.
 Each reviewer was reviewing a specific prediction across all the different methods together to have also a relative sense of how good the presented explanation.

-The process was iterative and in each step we explored more varaiation of the winning methods to improve our results that weren't satisfiying in the first steps.
+The process was iterative and in each step we explored more varaiation of the winning methods to improve our results that were promising, but weren't satisfiying in the previous step.
+Each evaluation included 3-7 different methods to review and rank.

 ## Common Explainability Methods